Image of a dog

 While it may be impossible to prevent a dog from biting, there are a few things that can lessen your chances.
 If a dog appears aggressive, you should go out of your way to avoid doing things that might cause it to attack.
 Some tips to avoid a dog bite include:

-• Respect the dog’s personal space: Always ask the owner’s permission before approaching a dog and give it space to retreat if it wants to.
+• Respect the dog’s personal space: Always ask the owner’s permission before approaching a dog and give it space to retreat.

 • Avoid direct eye contact: Direct eye contact can be seen as a threat by a dog, so try to avoid looking an unknown dog in the eye.